SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

   - Friends/collaborators can be added as test users for collaborative testing.
 - **Documentation and Standards:**
   - All changes are now reflected in the codebase and documentation.
 See DEVELOPMENT-STANDARDS.md for technical details.

+## Profile, Authentication, and Local Storage Keys (2025-06-XX)

+### Profile & Auth Local Storage Keys

+- `quizzard-google-auth-token`: `{ token, user, timestamp }` (Google OAuth token, user profile including `picture`, and timestamp for expiration)
+- `quizzard-profile-mode`: `"local"` or `"google"` (user's chosen mode)
+- `quizzard-terms-accepted`: `"true"` if user accepted terms

+**When are these set?**

+- On successful Google login: `quizzard-google-auth-token` and `quizzard-profile-mode` are set
+- On local mode selection: `quizzard-profile-mode` is set to `local`
+- On terms acceptance: `quizzard-terms-accepted` is set

+**When are these cleared?**

+- On logout (from any UI): all three keys are removed (enforced in `useGoogleAuth.ts`)
+- On token expiration: all three keys are removed

+### Google Profile Picture Logic

+- On Google login, the user profile (including `picture` URL) is fetched from Google's `/userinfo` endpoint
+- The `user.picture` is stored in localStorage and used for the Avatar in the UI
+- If `user.picture` is missing, the Avatar falls back to user initials
+- This logic is centralized in `useGoogleAuth.ts` and used in all profile UIs

+### .env.local for Local Google OAuth

+- Local development requires a `.env.local` file with `VITE_GOOGLE_CLIENT_ID` set
+- This file is gitignored and must be set up manually (see `.env.example`)

+### Logout Flow

+- On logout, all profile-related keys are cleared from localStorage
+- This is enforced in the `logout` function in `useGoogleAuth.ts`
+- No sensitive data is left behind after logout

+## Profile Picture & User Data Handling (2025-06-XX)

+- The user profile (including `picture`, `name`, `email`) is fetched and stored on login
+- The Avatar in the UI always uses `user.picture` if available, otherwise falls back to initials
+- All profile data is cleared on logout or token expiration
+- No code duplication or orphaned logic for profile state